spa5603/OpsMgr.GenericServiceMonitoring/README.md

 # OpsMgr GenericServiceMonitoring ManagementPack

 ## Introduction:
 It is often necessary to monitor windows services across your entire SCOM environment.
 This MP gives you the ability to easily and quickly discover and monitor hundreds of services.
-The (*)wildcard notation allows great flexibility in discovering the services you are looking for.
+The wildcard(*) notation allows great flexibility in discovering the services you are looking for.

-The MP is tested in System Center Operations Manager 2012 R2 and 1807.

 This ManagementPack is currently under development and may contain errors.
-Please always test it in a DEV environment first.
+Please always test it in DEV environment befor importing the MP to production.

+## Key Features

+- wildcard(*) notation for servicenames
+- one configuration for the entire management group

+## Supported Environments

+- System Center Operations Manager 2012 R2
+- System Center Operations Manager 2016 (LTSC)
+- System Center Operations Manager 1807 (SAC)

 ## Configuration:
 ##### 1. CSV File Schema: